 Latina Achievement Support (LAS) provides a supportive and culturally sensitive approach to meet the needs of Latina students in Boulder County.
 The program is youth-led by bilingual, college-aged Advocates who work directly with LAS participants to address real-time challenges, such as coping and thriving with at-home learning.

-Advocates meet weekly (virtually, or, when appropriate, in person) with LAS students for advice and mentoring to build academic, mental health and leadership skills.
+Advocates meet weekly (virtually or in person) with LAS students for advice and mentoring to build academic, mental health and leadership skills.
 Participants build trusting relationships with their Advocates and with each other.
 Activities during and after school include:

 - Academic support and tutoring